Gas safety and servicing

 The National Grid may need to come to your property to make sure it is safe.
 Once they’ve done this, it’s likely that we’ll need to send out a gas engineer.
 The engineer will check all your gas appliances – when they are sure everything is safe, they will switch the gas supply back on.

 To help reduce the chances of you having to deal with a gas emergency, we are legally required to carry out safety checks on gas appliances like boilers and fires at least once a year.
-We’ll write to you to let you know when your gas service is due, and we’ll do our best to make sure we give you an appointment at a time that’s convenient for you.
-We do have some early evening and Saturday appointments – please contact us to check.
+We’ll write to you to let you know when your gas service is due, and we’ll do our best to make sure we give you an appointment at a time that’s convenient for you. if you're unable to make your appointment, please contact us as soon as possible.

 It’s really important that you keep the appointment and let our engineers service your gas appliances, both for your safety and that of your neighbours.
-If you have a pre-paid meter, you’ll need to make sure there is credit on it at the time of the service.
+If you have a pre-paid meter, you’ll need to make sure there is credit on it at the time of the service - for both gas and electricity.
+We have to carry out these checks at all homes where there is a gas supply, even if you don't use gas appliances.